moira-alert/doc/source/installation/packages.rst

 4. Cache_

-We don't maintain strict version dependencies between packages (sorry), but you should be okay if you install/upgrade all of the packages at once.
+We don't maintain strict version dependencies between packages (sorry), but everything will be OK if you install/upgrade all of the packages at once.